 The undergraduate design experience within the Division of Engineering Programs is integrated within all four years of the undergraduate curriculum.
 Students participate in basic design exercises during the freshmen and sophomore 'pre-engineering' courses.
 This experience is later reinforced by design exercises, which are a component of many core courses and all advanced elective courses, and culminates in a final Senior Design Project.
-The Engineering Senior Design EXPO takes place each spring and fall semester.
+The Engineering EXPO takes place each spring semester.
+A Project Review occurs each December.

 1st Place - James Cox, Nathan James, Stephen Laguerra, Christopher Vu - Biometric Pill Dispenser